Living in Apex, NC (2026 Guide)

 • Approximately 25 minutes to Raleigh-Durham International Airport (RDU)

-Apex provides convenient access to major regional routes, including NC-540 (Triangle Expressway), US-1, US-64, and I-40, connecting residents to employment centers across the Triangle.
+Apex connects to major regional routes including NC-540 (Triangle Expressway), US-1, US-64, NC-55, and I-40, providing multiple access points across the Triangle.

 Apex vs Cary vs Holly Springs: How Do They Compare?